-Preprocessing of Continuous RastersThe preprocessing of images can be done in software products like ArcInfoTM, ERDAS IMAGINE®, and, to a limited extent, ArcView®.
+Preprocessing of Continuous Rasters

+The preprocessing of images can be done in software products like ArcInfo[TM], ERDAS IMAGINE[®], and, to a limited extent, ArcView[®].
 Preprocessing of data is most important for people wanting to create a seamless raster layer, edgematch, spectral match, or georeference before loading a collection of images.
+The ArcObjects Developer Help has several sample scripts that can help with preprocessing of images.

+Loading Parameters

-Loading Parameters In ArcGIS, rasters can be loaded into the database as individual layers or a seamless layer by appending it to an existing raster.
+In ArcGIS, rasters can be loaded into the database as individual layers or as seamless layers by appending them to an existing raster.
 For the case of mosaicking rasters into a spatial continuous raster data set in the database, all the rasters must have the same spatial definition and data type.